 Parents worry.
 It’s part of being a parent.
 We worry about all the things that could possibly harm our children.
 We do all we can to protect them.
-But sometimes our efforts to keep them safe limit their opportunities to fully experience life, and learn all that they can.
+Sometimes our efforts to keep them safe limit their opportunities to fully explore and experience their world.

 One of the biggest fears amongst American parents is abduction.
-One study indicated that 72% of parents were worried about abduction.
+72% of parents worry about abduction, 14% say it’s their biggest fear for their child.
 Parents believe that the risk is much higher than it used to be, when actually rates of child abduction have been steady for over 20 years.
-(On a related note, child sexual abuse declined 62% from 1992 to 2010.)

 Abduction is a rare risk.
-One research report showed that if you total up all the cases of ‘stereotypical kidnappings’ – the kind that parents imagine, where a stranger snatches a child and disappears with them – it was 115 that year in the US.
-A tragedy for those families, but a rare tragedy.
-In the US, we have almost 70 million children under age 18, so 115 cases means less than a 2 in 1 million chance.)
+If you total up all the cases of ‘stereotypical kidnappings’ – where a stranger snatches a child and disappears with them – in a year it might be 105 children in the US (mostly teenage girls).
+We have almost 70 million children under age 18, so 105 cases means less than a 2 in 1 million chance.
+It is a tragedy for those families, but a rare tragedy.

 Despite the unlikelihood of abduction, the fear stops parents from sending their kids outside to play.
 In one survey, 19% of parents never allow their child to play outside.
 In Great Britain, 49% said they limited their children’s outdoor play because of fears about “stranger danger”.
 (Source)